ArtiomL/f5networks/azure/ha/README.md

 This is the actual HA / failover logic.

 ### Logging
 All logging is disabled by default.
-Please use the -l argument to set the necessary verbosity.<br>
+Please use the -l argument to set the required verbosity.<br>
 Alternatively, this is controlled by the global `intLogLevel` variable:
 ```python
 # Log level